meistdan/mitsuba-tsvbrdf/README.md

 Mitsuba is licenced under GNU General Public License v3.0.
 Our code is released into the public domain.

 ## Citation
-If you use this code, please cite:
+If you use this code, please cite <a href="https://www.sciencedirect.com/science/article/abs/pii/S0097849321000431">the paper</a>:
 ```
 @Article{Meister2021,
 	author = {Daniel Meister and Adam Posp\'{\i}\v{s}il and Imari Sato and Ji\v{r}\'{\i} Bittner},